THE SACRED ARMOUR OF ANTIRIAD

-The place is Earth, the time is far future.
-There has been a terrible nuclear war which has utterly destroyed all vestiges of mankind's civilisation on Earth.
+The place is Earth, the time is the far future.
+There has been a terrible nuclear war which has utterly destroyed all vestiges of mankind’s civilisation on Earth.

 Into this primitive, defenceless world comes a race of invading aliens who want to plunder the Earth for its mineral wealth.
 Only one hope exists.
 Tal must penetrate the Alien stronghold and destroy their powersource deep within a strongly fortified volcano.